sagemath/sage-archive-2023-02-01/docker/README.md

 Currently, these images are updated manually after every release.
 Instructions for this are at the top of `docker/Dockerfile`.

 Every push to our [GitLab repository](https://gitlab.com/sagemath/sage) used to trigger a pipeline in GitLab CI which pushed the actual images to Docker Hub.
 These pipelines are not running anymore since nobody is maintaining them or providing the CI resources for it.
+(Please reach out to [sage-devel](https://groups.google.com/forum/#!forum/sage-devel) if you want to help!)

-Have a look at `.gitlab-ci.yml` if you want to setup CircleCI or GitLab CI for your own fork of the SageMath repository.
+Have a look at `.gitlab-ci.yml` if you want to setup GitLab CI for your own fork of the SageMath repository.

 # Report bugs and issues